spart1cle/spart1cle.github.com/source/_posts/2013-01-07-using-kramdown-to-enable-latex-equations-on-octopress.markdown

 ---
 layout: post
-title: "Using kramdown to enable LaTeX equations on Octopress"
+title: "Using Kramdown to Enable LaTeX Equations on Octopress"
 date: 2013-01-07 19:23
 comments: true
 categories: